-The net proceeds to the Company from the Common Stock Offering are estimated to be approximately \$ (\$ if the over-allotment option is exercised in full), after deducting underwriting discounts, commissions and estimated offering expenses.
+The net proceeds to the Company from the Notes Offering, are estimated to be approximately \$, after deducting underwriting discounts, commissions and estimated offering expenses.

-The Company intends to use the net proceeds of the Common Stock Offering, together with the net proceeds of the Notes Offering, to repay a substantial portion of its existing indebtedness under the Senior Credit Facilities and for general corporate purposes, including potential acquisitions.
+The Company intends to use the net proceeds of the Notes Offering, together with the net proceeds of the Common Stock Offering contributed to L-3 Communications, to repay a substantial portion of its existing indebtedness under the Senior Credit Facilities and for general corporate purposes, including potential acquisitions.
 The borrowings under the Senior Credit Facilities had been used by the Company to fund in part the L-3 Acquisition and the 1998 Acquisitions.
 The weighted average interest rate under the Term Loan Facilities was 7.99% at February 24, 1998.
 Amounts repaid under the Revolving Credit Facility will be available to be reborrowed by the Company from time to time for, among other reasons, general corporate purposes or to finance future acquisitions.
 See "Description of Certain Indebtedness -- Senior Credit Facilities".